Review of: Semrush (plus tutorial)

 How Does Semrush Get So Much Keyword Data, Despite Google's "Not Provided" Encryption

-Some of you may be wondering how Semrush collects its data, despite Google’s move to “not provided” encryption.
+Some of you may be wondering how Semrush collects its data, despite Google’s move to “not provided” keyword encryption.

 So, I did some research and found an answer.